 The reasons may be varied why people decide for a time out in a monastery, but all of them have one thing in common: after this somewhat different kind of holiday, your attitude to life will surely be different.

 Why do people take holidays in a monastery at all?
 Men and women alike are attracted to this type of experience.
-Managers, mothers, single people, family members, believers or non-believing people – they are all carrying their own ‘baggage’.
-Inside the monastery walls this baggage can stay outside.
-Here you pray, meditate, practice fasting and silence!
+Managers, mothers, single people, family people, believers, or non-believers – they all carry their own ‘baggage’.
+Inside the monastery walls, this baggage can stay outside.
+Here you pray and meditate, and practise fasting and silence!

 Monasteries in Salzburg

-Tip: If you only want to have a little time out, visit the daily Eucharistic celebration of the Pallotines.
-Particularly recommended is the annual Christmas service on 24.12.
+Tip: If you want to have only a little time out, visit the daily Eucharistic celebration of the Pallottines.
+Particularly recommended is the annual Christmas service on 24th December.

-Tip: In the Embach spiritual centre, you can also test your skill in the art of icon painting.
+Tip: In the Embach spiritual centre, you can also test your skills in the art of icon painting.

-All the accomodations mentioned and others have teamed up under the umbrella of the “Healing Places” .
+All the accommodations mentioned have teamed up with others under the “Healing Places” umbrella.
 In addition to cordial hospitality, these healing places offer peace and serenity.
 All the houses are surrounded by the untouched nature of SalzburgerLand.
 Mighty trees, quiet gardens and extensive parks contribute to your escape from everyday life.
 The offers are aimed at people who are looking for exactly this kind of retreat in order to replenish themselves.
 A time out in the monastery can also prevent an imminent burnout!
 This kind of holiday is definitely worth it for mind, body and soul.